During the 2020-2021 concert season, CCGS presented three artists-in-residence:

 HERMELINDO RUIZ (Zoom event) – Caribbean Influences in Classical Music

-Classical guitarist and Creative Fusion artist-in-residence Hermelindo Ruiz will present two demonstrations outlining the significance of Caribbean music in classical music composition (one session in Spanish and the other in English).
-The presentation will provide an overview of the music and composers of various Latin American countries.
+In March, Hermelindo Ruiz presented two demonstrations outlining the significance of Caribbean music in classical music composition (one session in Spanish and the other in English).
+The presentations provided an overview of the music and composers of various Latin American countries.
 Click here to watch the videos from these demonstrations on our Facebook page.

 Sun Jan 31, 2021 @ 4 PM

 ANASTASIA SONARANDA (Zoom event) – Guitar Technique Session: Latin American Rasgueos (Strumming)

-Mexican guitarist Anastasia Sonaranda will introduce strumming patterns and techniques used in Latin American folk traditions.
-This session will allow for hands-on demonstration and practice of five musical genres representative of Latin American music.
+In January, Anastasia Sonaranda introduced strumming patterns and techniques used in Latin American folk traditions.
+This Guitar Technique Session allowed for hands-on demonstration and practice of five musical genres representative of Latin American music.
 Anastasia provided detailed materials for all attendees to highlight the use of these strumming patterns in traditional Mexican songs.

 Sat Dec 5, 2020 (Spanish) / Sat Dec 12, 2020 (English) @ 7:30 PM Cleveland / 6:30 PM Mexico City